Faqs

 No, the tablet would not fit into the included VR goggles, so you would not be able to experience any of the wearable virtual reality features with a tablet.

-Freezing or stalling on a black screen is a general result of memory (cache) when other apps are competing for energy.
-We recomend shutting down background apps.
-If the problem persists, un-install the app, shut down all apps, and restart your phone.
+To fix this issue, we recommend shutting down all other apps running in the background.
+If the problem persists, shut down ALL apps (including ours), ERASE our app, and restart your device.
 Re-install the app and run fresh without any other apps running.
 This will give our app priority in terms of memory and energy required to effectively run the virtual reality content.

 Our products are designed to layer the learning process by creating a dynamic balance between book, tech, and physical play.
 We begin by introducing lessons in the book, then promoting tangible experiments and activities.
 Then, we invite you to enter a 360 world in virtual reality to attach real life value to drive the message home.